citygml4j/ade-xjc/README.md

-ade-xjc is a command line tool and wrapper for the XML Schema binding compiler `xjc` shipped with [JAXB](https://jaxb.java.net/). ade-xjc compiles arbitrary CityGML Application Domain Extension (ADE) schemas to a set of corresponding JAXB classes to be used with [citygml4j](https://github.com/citygml4j/citygml4j).
+ade-xjc is a command line tool and wrapper for the XML Schema binding compiler `xjc` shipped with [JAXB](https://jaxb.java.net/). ade-xjc compiles arbitrary CityGML Application Domain Extension (ADE) schemas to a set of corresponding JAXB classes to be used with [citygml4j v2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2).

+**NOTE:** ade-xjc is in **maintenance mode** with no significant active development planned.
+It is not updated with new features but at most receives critical bug fixes. ade-xjc is intended to be used with citygml4j v2.
+The latest [citygml4j v3](https://github.com/citygml4j/citygml4j) is not based on JAXB anymore but uses [xml-objects](https://github.com/xmlobjects/xml-objects) instead.
+So, ade-xjc is not required anymore.

 License
 -------